 If you are interested in creating an even more sustainable home, integrating renewable energy technologies can lower its environmental impact, and running costs, even further.

-Next step: Consider renewable energy sources
+Next: Consider renewable energy sources

 Renewable energy comes from a sustainable source that doesn’t run out.
 The main renewable energy sources that can be used for individual homes are the sun, the wind and running water.